nuintun/gulp-cmd/README.md

 # gulp-cmd-build
-gulp plugin for cmd transport and concat
+A gulp plugin for cmd transport and concat